Catilinarian conspiracy: Execution of the conspirators

-At this time, Cicero then discovered a plot led by Publius Cornelius Lentulus Sura, one of the sitting praetors, to bring in the Allobroges, a Gallic tribe, to support the Catilinarians.
-The Allobroges, however, revealed Lentulus' plans.
+At this time, Cicero then discovered a plot led by Publius Cornelius Lentulus Sura, one of the sitting praetors, to bring in the Allobroges, a Gallic tribe, to support the Catilinarians but the Allobroges revealed Lentulus' plans.
 Cicero, using the Allobroges' envoys as double agents, sought their cooperation in identifying as many members of the conspiracy in the city as possible.
 With evidence provided by their help, on 2 or 3 December, five men were arrested: Lentulus, Cethegus, Statilius, Gabinius, and Caeparius.
 After the Gallic envoys divulged all they knew with promises of immunity before the senate, the prisoners confessed their guilt; Lentulus was forced to resign his magistracy and the others were committed to house arrest.

-An informer on 4 December attempted to incriminate Crassus in the Catilinarian plot but the informer was disbelieved and imprisoned.
+An informer on 4 December attempted to incriminate Crassus in the Catilinarian plot but the informer was not believed and imprisoned.
 The same day, an attempt was also made to free the prisoners; the senate responded by scheduling a debate on their fate – along with the fates of four other conspirators who had escaped – for the following day.

 The debate on the fate of the prisoners occurred in the Temple of Concord.
 Cicero, as consul, had been empowered by the previously passed senatus consultum ultimum to take whatever steps he thought necessary to safeguard the state, but such decrees, while lending moral support for consular action, did not grant any kind of formal immunity.
 Cicero's goal in requesting senatorial advice was probably to transfer responsibility for any executions to the senate as a whole.
 When later charged with killing citizens without trial, he justified his actions in terms of following the senate's non-binding advice.

 Calling the senate in order of seniority, the consuls-elect and ex-consuls all spoke in favour of the death penalty.
 But when Julius Caesar, who then was praetor-elect, was called, he proposed either life imprisonment or custody pending trial.
 Caesar's lenient position won many senators over to his side, although it too was illegal – life sentences not being permitted without trial – and impractical.
-Cicero purports he then interrupted proceedings to deliver a speech urging immediate action but the tide did not turn towards execution until Cato the Younger spoke.
+Cicero purports he then interrupted proceedings to deliver a speech urging immediate action, but the tide did not turn towards execution until Cato the Younger spoke.

 Plutarch's summary indicates that Cato gave a passionate and forceful speech inveighing against Caesar personally and implying that Caesar was in league with the conspirators.
 Sallust's version has Cato rail against moral decline in the state and has him criticising the senators for failing to be strict and harsh like their ancestors.
 With the appeal that swift execution would cause defections among the Catilinarians and exaggerated claims that Catiline was to be upon them imminently, Cato's speech carried the day.

 With the senate ratifying Cicero's proposal to execute the conspirators without trial, Cicero had the sentences carried out, proclaiming at their conclusion, vixerunt (lit. 'they have lived').
 He was then hailed by his fellow senators as pater patriae ("father of the fatherland").